jessepav/lacygoill-wiki-backup/vim/mapping.md

 Although, this omap doesn't work as expected when repeated with `.`.
 It seems we need `:norm` for `.` to work; do we?
 Why though?
 I mean `:norm vio` also enters visual mode...

+### ?

+For some text-objects, we expect to operate on a linewise selection.
+For example, our custom `o_if` is meant to let us operate on a function's body.
+For any of those objects, make sure that we always select a linewise area:

+    ono if <cmd>norm vif<cr>
+                     ^
+                     ✘

+    ono if <cmd>norm Vif<cr>
+                     ^
+                     ✔

+And if  your `:ono`  mapping relies on  a visual mapping,  make sure  the latter selects a linewise area, even if we use it from a characterwise selection.
+For example, if we press `vif`, we want a *linewise* selection of the function's body, not a characterwise selection:

+    xno if <cmd>call <sid>Func()<cr>
+    def Func()
+        # if current visual mode is not linewise, you might need to force it:
+        #
+        #     if mode() != 'V'
+        #         norm!
+V
+        #     endif
+    enddef

 ##
 ## Misc.